jeffreysorgen/golf-club-sensors/activity.md

 # Structure of Arduino files
 ##### (relocate this)

-What I've determined so far is that there are four sections:
+At the most basic level, there are four sections:
 1. *"prior to"*
 2. `void setup()`
 3. `void loop()` and
 4. *"other functions"*

 #### 1. **Prior to `void setup()`**
 - These can be within _namespace_
 - First add LIBRARIES
   - `#include <Arduino_LSM9DS1.h>  // IMU library`